WenjinTao/CarND-MPC-Project/README.md

 ## 4. Model Predictive Control with Latency

 A 100 millisecond latency is considered in this project.
-The hyperparamteres $N=12$ and $dt=0.15$ handle this latency well.
-The vehicle can drive following the given path around the lake successfully.
+After some trial and error, the hyperparamteres $N=12$ and $dt=0.15$ handle this 100 ms latency well.
+The vehicle can drive itself following the given path around the lake successfully.

 ---